Do triangles matter? Replicating hypergraph disease dynamics with lower-order interactions: Results

-The above finding naturally leads the discussion to a second question: Under what minimal conditions can pairwise interactions be used to replicate those of higher-order?
+The capacity for networks with the same initial activity to reproduce epidemic steady states naturally leads the discussion to a second related question: Under what minimal conditions can pairwise interactions be used to replicate the \textit{full dynamics} as those of higher-order?
 We again perform similar tests consisting of two parallel simulations with separate disease parameters with the exception that the infection rate of the $K=1$ case is allowed to vary over time, with parameters $(\beta_{1}(t), \mu, \alpha)$ and $(\beta_{K}, \mu, \alpha)$.
 This is plausible in cases where disease strains evolve, or intervention policies are enforced (i.e. dynamic network structures, altered infection parameters).

 For simulating adaptive disease parameters, we first calculate the moving average of the exact network activity ratios in both hypergraphs,

 where $\tau=5$ a set window length.
 The pairwise infection rate parameter $\beta_{1}(t)$ is dynamically adjusted with respect to a conservative set threshold $\rho=0.5$